vendia/blog/posts/2022-01-27-scale-your-partner-ecosystem-with-vendia-share.md

 ---
-title: "Scale Your Partner Ecosystem with Vendia Share"
+title: "How to scale your data ecosystem with Vendia Share"
-description: "Addressing the Challenge with Minimal Friction"
+description: "Bring multiple data partners from your business network into a controlled, compliant real-time data sharing platform in just minutes with this tutorial from the Solution Architecture team."
 date: '2022-01-27'
 categories:
 - tutorials